OpenNBS/NoteBlockWorld/web/public/docs/guidelines.md

 #### Misleading or false information

 Do not spread false or misleading content meant to confuse, harm, or prejudice others.
 Do not promote fraud or abuse.
+Do not impersonate others, or pretend to be someone you’re not.

 #### Usage permissions